Karlheinz Krauth: Work and achievements

 With his doctoral thesis, he laid the foundation for the construction of retention tanks in combined sewer systems, which is taken for granted today.
 The implementation of his research, which required huge investments on the part of municipalities, has contributed significantly to the improvement of water quality.
 In addition to his work on stormwater treatment in combined sewer systems, which had a significant influence on the worksheet ATV-A 128 "Richtlinien für die Bemessung und Gestaltung von Regenentlastungen in Mischwasserkanälen", his field of research covered the entire area of wastewater treatment and sludge treatment.
 He was also active in numerous ATV technical committees and working groups.
 He contributed to three editions of ATV-A 131 "Bemessung von Belebungsanlagen" and was also speaker of the ATV main committee "Gewässerschutz und Abwasserreinigung" from 1987 to 1999.
 The introduction of denitrification is also inextricably linked to the name of Karlheinz Krauth.

 His work in the field of membrane filtration, especially as ultramembrane filtration became the cornerstone of a 1987 patented process for biological wastewater treatment, which he developed jointly with Karl F. Staab.
 In this process, a pressurized bioreactor and a membrane filter or ultrafiltration device are connected to enable an increase in the concentration of the biologically active sludge in the system, making it possible to achieve extremely high degrees of purification.
 The system resulting from his work was one of the first in a series of membrane bioreactor systems developed in parallel.
 It also became commercially successful.

-Karlheinz Krauth was also scientific director of the conference "Stuttgarter Siedlungswasserwirtschaftliches Kolloquium" and editor of the proceedings of this conference.
+Krauth was also scientific director of the conference "Stuttgarter Siedlungswasserwirtschaftliches Kolloquium" and editor of the proceedings of this conference.
 He also organized numerous ATV basic and skilled worker courses, at which he also lectured, and he served for twelve years as an instructor at the nation's first ATV sewage treatment plant neighborhood in Baden-Württemberg.

-Shortly before his retirement, Karlheinz Krauth devoted himself, among other things, to the training of Chinese wastewater engineers and the operating personnel of wastewater treatment plants at the German-Chinese Training Center for Wastewater Treatment in Qingdao.
+Shortly before his retirement, Krauth devoted himself, among other things, to the training of Chinese wastewater engineers and the operating personnel of wastewater treatment plants at the German-Chinese Training Center for Wastewater Treatment in Qingdao.
 He initiated the center and was very active in planning and running the courses there.
 In 2001, he handed over this project to his successor at ISWA, Johannes Pinnekamp.